fzargarbashi/fzargarbashi.github.io/_pages/about.md

 I am also interested in developing reinforcement learning algorithms for character control, legged locomotion, and motion generation.

 I received my M.Sc. in Mechanical Engineering, Control from Sharif University of Technology, Tehran, Iran.
-My master thesis was about development and control of an over-actuated quadcopter for aggressive maneuvers.
+My master thesis was about development and control of an over-actuated quadcopter for agile maneuvers.

 During my free time I like cycling, swimming and reading poetry.
 I am also an astronomy fan and I like to go stargazing :telescope: whenever I have the chance.